 - Click Create and choose Assignment from the menu.

-- Type the TechnoKids Assignment Name as the title.
+- Type the TechnoKids Assignment name as the title.
+For example, A1 Spreadsheets and You.
 In the instruction box, explain the task.
-You may wish to type the text that is at the start of the TechnoKids assignment.
+You may wish to add text from the start of the assignment.

 Text you may want to include: